Calabronx/BrekaoutOpenGL/README.md

 # BrekaoutOpenGL
-Breakout game made from scrath in OpenGL and C++, resources are from the web page LearnOpenGL.com
+Breakout game made from scratch in OpenGL and C++, resources are from the web page LearnOpenGL.com